Damning new figures show losses from fraud keep rising, with banks scrambling to respond.

 When a criminal convinces the victim to move their money to a fictitious fund or fake investment.

-To make matters worse, this category of ‘authorised push payment’ doesn’t include victims pushed into making investments that were genuine but extremely high-risk or unsuitable.
+This category doesn’t include victims pushed into making investments that were genuine but extremely high-risk or unsuitable.

 Beware: ‘Martin Lewis’ investment opportunities